vdomah/oc-mailtelegram-plugin/README.md

 Enter this token and chat id into plugin settings.
 That is all, have a nice experience with this plugin!

+### Other settings

+#### Disabled in debug
+You can disable telegram notifications in debug mode.

+#### Disabled sending mail to Telegram
+You can disable telegram notifications at all.

+#### Admins to send mail
+If you check admin1 - only those mail that has "To" parameter set to admin1's e-mail will be sent to the Telegram chat.

+###Formatting tab
+#### Strip ends of lines
+Make notification mail text compact by stripping ends of lines.
+That will transform the mail text into one paragraph.

 ## License

 © 2019, [Art Gek](https://github.com/vdomah) under [GNU GPL v3](https://opensource.org/licenses/GPL-3.0).